atoy3731/k8s-tools-app/README.md

 That should kick off another umbrella app that will contain a single sub-application.
 It is a Python application that will output the above Vault secret to its logs and show you the hostname/IP of the pod in the browser.

-If you want to see the source of the application, it is [here](https://github.com/atoy3731/hello-world)
+If you want to see the source of the application, it is [here](https://github.com/atoy3731/hello-world-app)

-Its Kubernetes manifets are [here](https://github.com/atoy3731/hello-world-manifests)
+Its Kubernetes manifests are [here](https://github.com/atoy3731/hello-world-manifests)

 ### Anything Else?